Replacing the timing chain on a 111 series engine

 3. Remove the cylinder head covers.

-4. Remove the electric cooling fan/viscous fan assembly (depending on configuration) and fan shroud.
+4. Remove the electric cooling fan/viscous fan assembly (depending on the configuration) and the fan shroud.

-5. Having turned the crankshaft in the normal direction, bring the piston of the first cylinder to the position of 40°after TDC, - the camshafts should turn in grooves to the center plane of the engine and be freely fixed by locking rods.
+5. Turning the crankshaft in the normal direction, bring the piston of the first cylinder to the position 40° after TDC - the camshafts should turn with their grooves towards the center plane of the engine and be freely fixed by the locking rods.

-Note.
-On models equipped with an air pump, the combination valve must be unscrewed before installing the right locking pin.
-The copper-plated segments of the chain must align with the marks on the camshaft sprockets - in order to achieve the desired result, it may be necessary to rotate the crankshaft up to 14 times.
+Note: On models equipped with an air pump, the combination valve must be unbolted before installing the right-hand locking pin.
+The copper-plated segments of the chain must align with the marks on the camshaft sprockets - it may be necessary to rotate the crankshaft up to 14 times to achieve the desired result.

-6. Remove chain tensioner (see Section Removal and installation of timing drive components).
+6. Remove the chain tensioner (see Section Removal and installation of timing drive components).

 11. Install the chain holders (1 and 2).

-12. Using a special tool, dismember the chain links and remove the latter from the engine.
+12. Using a special tool, separate the chain links and remove the chain from the engine.

 Installation

-1. Turning the crankshaft in the normal direction, get a new chain in its regular place.
+1. Turning the crankshaft in the normal direction, insert the new chain into its regular place.

-2. Remove the chain holders from the cylinder heads (1 and 2).
+2. Remove the chain holders (1 and 2) from the cylinder heads.

-3. Using a special tool, articulate the chain links.
+3. Using a special device, connect the chain links.

-4. Turn the crankshaft in the normal direction and achieve the required combination of alignment marks.
+4. Turn the crankshaft in the normal direction and achieve the required alignment of the timing marks.

-5. Remove the sleeve blocking the right camshaft (3).
+5. Remove the right camshaft locking sleeve (3).

 7. Install the CMP sensor.